mmonguio/AMY/README.md

 	The outputs:
-		A results file is written for each analysed spectrum.
-At the end of the run a fits file is created, named e.g. 'stacked_1003689_ptmcmc.fits', that concatenates the results of all analysed spectra into one big table.
+		A results file is written for each analysed spectrum -this can be deleted.
+At the end of the run a fits file is created, named e.g. 'stacked_1003689_AMY.fits', that concatenates the results of all analysed spectra into one big table.
+		In the second extension one can find the analysed region of the spectrum, along with its best-fit template match which has been mapped onto the spectrum.
 		The outputs are written to the specified write directory.

-		For each analysed spectrum, the outputs are:
+		For each analysed spectrum, the outputs in the first extension table are:
 			- <SPECTRUM>_result (in <WRITE_DIRECTORY>/results/)
 				This is a text file containing the results for the analysed spectrum.
 The columns are as follows: